On the Road

 It’s game on at Dave & Buster’s and Main Event, or get your adrenaline fix at Urban Air Trampoline and Adventure Park.

 Outdoor enthusiasts will want to connect with nature at the W.G.
-Jones State Forest, which is one of the nation’s largest urban forests, or the George Mitchell Nature Preserve, with its miles of hike and bike trails across 1,800 acres — both are just minutes away.
+Jones State Forest, which is one of the nation’s largest working urban forests, or the George Mitchell Nature Preserve, with its miles of hike and bike trails across 1,800 acres — both are just minutes away.

 For a full list of places to see, shop, stay, and savor, head over to Visit Shenandoah.